-My sister in Iowa created a bunch of gnomes.
+My sister, Teresa, created a bunch of gnomes.
 She gave them to her friends in hopes that they would photograph the gnomes in their travels and send back pictures to a project she called "Gnomes2Roam".

 When she made Wally (named after Crocodile Dundee's mate, Walter, because of his hat) for me, I offered to send some gnomes to my overseas pen pals.
 She made 6 brothers for Wally.
 The gnomes refer to her as "the creator".